source4societyorg/SCEPTER-AuthenticationService/README.md

                 "jwtKeySecret": "chooseasecret",
                 "tokenDuration": "30d",
                 "userTableName": "sometablename",
-                "usernameTableName": "someothertablename"
             }
         }
     }

 This service currently relies on AWS [DynamoDB](https://aws.amazon.com/dynamodb/) to store the user records.
 Future releases will abstract this dependence away and allow for greater flexibility with regards to how the data can be stored and accessed.

-For now, two tables in DynamoDB must be configured separately with a primary key on `username` for the usernameTableName table and `userId` for the userTableName table.

-If you are looking for a service to add/remove user accounts to these tables, see [SCEPTER-UserService](https://github.com/source4societyorg/SCEPTER-UserService)
+There are two types of records to be stored in the user table under the recordType property: `user-id` and `user-data`.
+The `user-id` records consist of two properties, a `recordId` consisting of the username, and a `userId` consisting of a guid.
+This guid maps to the corresponding `user-data` record containing the `passwordHash`, `created` timestamp, and `roles` list.

 ## Deployment

-See [Serverless.com](https://www.serverles.com) for information on how to deploy services to various cloud providers.
+See [SCEPTER-command-service](https://github.com:source4societyorg/SCEPTER-command-service) and [Serverless.com](https://www.serverless.com) for information on how to deploy services to various cloud providers.

 ## Usage